 - Visual Arts, Art Education and Interactive Multimedia applicants must have their portfolio review completed by November 30th for Spring Admission and February 15th for Fall Admission

 The Office of Student Financial Assistance Web site provides information about Sources of Financial Aid for Transfer Students

 The only form you need to apply for state and/or federal aid is the Free Application for Federal Student Aid (FAFSA).
 You must list “The College of New Jersey” as a recipient and write TCNJ’s school code number (002642) on your FAFSA.

 There are two options for filing the FAFSA:

-To recognize academic achievement, The College of New Jersey is proud to invest in students who have shown strong academic potential, as evidenced by their coursework and GPA by offering the NJ Community College Scholarship.
+To recognize academic achievement, The College of New Jersey is proud to invest in students who have shown strong academic potential, as evidenced by their coursework and GPA, by offering the New Jersey Community College Scholarship.

 This highly competitive scholarship is awarded to five distinguished transfer students from the New Jersey community colleges each year.
 This transfer scholarship awards full tuition – fees, room and board are not included – for a period of 4 consecutive, full-time semesters at TCNJ.